akeley98/MediocrePy/README.md

-# mediocre and MediocrePy (Work in progress!
-The documentation describes a library that does not yet fully exist)
+# mediocre and MediocrePy

 An aggressively average SIMD combine library (single-precision float array averages with sigma clipping), and a python 2 interface for it.
-The library includes the mean, median, and sigma-clipped mean combine algorithms, can handle 1-or-2 dimensional input arrays (including Fortran order and non-contiguous arrays) of any primitive data type (8/16/32/64 bit signed/unsigned integer, 32/64 bit float), and is designed with parallelism and extensibility in mind.
+The library includes the mean, median, and sigma-clipped mean array combine algorithms, can handle 1-or-2 dimensional input arrays (including Fortran order and non-contiguous arrays) of any primitive data type (8/16/32/64 bit signed/unsigned integer, 32/64 bit float), and is designed with parallelism and extensibility in mind.

 ## Building

 I provided a makefile that uses clang as the C and C++ compiler.
 I used `clang version 3.8.0-2ubuntu4 (tags/RELEASE_380/final)` in development.
-You can change the compiler in the makefile, but this program is not exactly the most portable program: if you switch the compiler, be aware that the program uses Intel compiler style intrinsics (`__mm256_frobnicate_epu64`).
+You can change the compiler in the makefile, but this program is not exactly the most portable program: if you switch the compiler, be aware that the program uses Intel compiler style intrinsics (`__mm256_frobnicate_epu32`).
 Also, this program depends on `pthread` and `posix_memalign`.
 It's not designed with non-Unix systems in mind.
 Running `make` in the root directory for the project should create the library `bin/mediocre.so` for the project.

 There's only one header file for C programs for this library: `include/mediocre.h`.
 Feel free to link in the four files `bin/mean.s bin/median.s bin/input.s bin/combine.s` if you don't want to depend on a `.so` library.

-If you are planning to use this library in a Python program, first build the library (run `make` from the terminal in the root directory for the project), then copy the entire directory into your project.
+If you are planning to use this library in a Python program, first build the C library (run `make` from the terminal in the root directory for the project), then copy the entire directory into your project.
 The root directory serves as the module's directory (i.e., `import MediocrePy` should work when run in the directory that holds the root directory that you just copied).
 This README describes the purpose and usage of the library mainly from a C programmer's perspective: the Python documentation is provided in docstrings of the Python module.
-I used `Python 2.7.12 (default, Nov 19 2016, 06:48:10) [GCC 5.4.0 20160609] on linux2` and `numpy 1.11.0` in development.
+I used `Python 2.7.12 (default, Nov 19 2016, 06:48:10) [GCC 5.4.0 20160609] on linux2` and `numpy 1.11.0` (required dependency) in development.
 My choice of Python 2 over Python 3 is my small contribution to the greater fad in America to take pride in one's political incorrectness `;-)`.
 Really, though, for now it still seems that Python 2 is eating Python 3's lunch in the _real world_, but it shouldn't be all that hard to port to Python 3 if/when needed since only a very small part of the library is written in Python, and the library does zero str/unicode processing.

 ## First, a word of warning

 Internally, the library uses 256-bit single precision floating point vectors everywhere.
 This will require the AVX instruction set, introduced in 2011 (Sandy Bridge or later for Intel, Bulldozer or later for AMD, I think).
 If your computer has a CPU older than this, it won't be able to run this code (not because the CPU is too slow, but because it won't understand the instructions used in the program.
 It would be like reading Dr. Seuss to your goldfish).
 Computers with crippled Intel processors (Celerons and Pentiums) also won't be able to run the code, because Intel are run by losers who will happily hold back the march of progress in order to make an extra buck.
 If you wanted an inexpensive CPU that was actually good, you should have bought an AMD.
 Not that I only have good things to say about AMD.
 It turns out that their FX processors have a bug that can slow vectorized memory access down by something like 10000%, so this code may not perform as well as I'd hoped on those processors.
 At least Zen's here to save us from 5 years of faildozer.

 Keep in mind that compilers are often no help when it comes to memory alignment for such vector data types, so be vigilant.
 If you are a user of the library just looking to use the default combine and input methods, you don't have to worry about alignment all that much.

+Please be cautious when using this library on overclocked computers or poorly-cooled laptops!
+AVX instructions are known to produce more heat than typical instructions.
+A computer that appears stable because it can handle "100%" CPU load may have latent instability revealed by a program like this one, which really comes much closer to using 100% of the CPU.
+Just because your overclocked rig runs Overwatch at 1440p just fine doesn't mean that it really is a stable computer.

 ## Introduction (skip to here when you tire of reading the warning!)